garylirocks/quickrefs/kusto-query-language.markdown

   - `union TABLE_A TABLE_B` keeps all columns
   - `union inner TABLE_A TABLE_B` only keep common columns

-- `materialize` function caches the results of a subquery when it runs, so that other parts of the query can reference the partial result, **`let` by itself only represents the query, it does not cache the result**
+- `materialize()` caches the results in memory, so that other parts of the query can reference the result, otherwise the subquery will be calculated everytime, leading to non-deterministic results

   ```kusto
   let ResultTable = materialize(